Developer-Akademie-DevSecOpsKurs/truck-signs-api/README.md

 ### Settings

-The __settings__ folder inside the src/tsa_app folder contains the different setting's configuration for each environment (so far the environments are development, docker testing, and production).
-Those files are extensions of the base.py file which contains the basic configuration shared among the different environments (for example, the value of the template directory location).
-In addition, the .env file inside this folder has the environment variables that are mostly sensitive information and should always be configured before use.
-By default, the environment in use is the decker testing.
-To change between environments modify the \_\_init.py\_\_ file.
+The `settings.py` folder inside the `src/tsa_app` folder contains the different settings configuration for the application.

+The `example.env` file in the project root contains an overview about configuration values that can be set for the app.

 ### Models